Carl-Schultze-Theater

 How long should I spend visiting?

-A visit to the Carl-Schultze-Theater typically takes about one to two hours, allowing time for exploration and reflection on its historical significance.
+A visit to the Carl-Schultze-Theater typically requires about an hour to take in the site and appreciate its historical significance.

 Is photography allowed?